Fjallripa/bomberman/documentation/progress.md

     * Idea/Aim:
       Reduce the size of the Q-matrix by exploiting symmetries in the feature design.
     * Results/Observations:
-      by rewriting the state_to_features() function, the number of possible game states in Q got reduced from 81 to 15.
+      by rewriting the state_to_features() function, the number of possible game states in Q were reduced from 81 to 15.
       The performance didn't improve noticably.
     * Trivia:
       developed in new branch 'Symmetry-development' from agent_vq11